Home » Retail DIsplay » Setting Up A Lookbook Photo Shoot Behind The Scenes

 My wonderful hubby offered to take the kids out for the day so we could work with out interruption, and the Lord had given me tons of inspiration.

-The girls looked adorable and it made it so easy to place shots and product.
+The girls who were modeling for me looked adorable and it made it so easy to place shots and product.

 It was such a blessing is disguise.
 One I didn’t know I needed even though at the time I was convinced otherwise.
 And I learned that I can do a shoot almost anywhere, and under pressure.